kojisekig/word2vec-lucene/README.md

 ## weakness (known limitations)
 * You need to provide a Lucene index as a text corpus.
 * You need to set field to be processed.
 The field must be indexed and stored.
+* The optimized index is preferable than unoptimiaed one because we use [totalTermFreq](http://lucene.apache.org/core/4_10_2/core/org/apache/lucene/index/TermsEnum.html#totalTermFreq\(\) "totalTermFreq")() to get term count for each word.

 # HOW TO USE